 Check Your Staircase

 Make sure that your staircase is safe.
-Moreover, make sure that the steps are wide enough and deep enough on the correct angle to provide safe access to friends and family.
+Also, make sure that the steps are wide enough and deep enough and that they are on the correct angle to provide safe access to friends and family.
 Especially with children or elderly friends or family members, it’s essential to make sure that the trek up and down your staircase is as safe as possible.

 Consider Adding Half-Bath

 Consider installing a half-bath in your basement.
-If you are entertaining and your guests need to use the restroom, they will have to go upstairs into another restroom away from the fun to use the bathroom.
-However, if one was installed downstairs, they wouldn’t miss as much of the fun, nor would they have to climb up and down your staircase.
+If you are entertaining and your guests need to use the restroom and you don’t have a bathroom downstairs, they will have to go upstairs away from the fun to relieve themselves.
+However, if one was installed downstairs, they wouldn’t miss as much of the fun, nor would they have to climb up and down your staircase just to use the bathroom.
 Accessibility is essential.